Study In Austria - International Students

 This is the nation that gave us the music of Mozart, the philosophy of Freud and the strength (and political might) of Schwarzenegger.

 Universities in Austria are highly international in nature, with more than 15% of the total student population coming from overseas.

-Austria’s education system is complex and convoluted, with many different types of institutions offering undergraduate degrees.
-Many courses are taught in German, but some are moving towards English language courses as a way of attracting international students.
+Austria’s education system is complex, with different types of institutions offering undergraduate degrees.
+Many courses are taught in German, but some universities are moving towards English language courses as a way of attracting international students.